 While single, isolated acts of misconduct by the employer are generally insufficient, they can support a constructive dismissal claim if they were a very serious incident.4

-Some factors that can help determine whether a resignation was actually a constructive dismissal are:
+In my experience, some factors that can help determine whether a resignation was actually a constructive dismissal are:

-Many, but not all, constructive dismissals are unlawful.
-They are frequently a form of retaliation, which is a fundamental breach of a worker’s employment rights.
 In other cases, they can make such unreasonable changes to the employment contract that they amount to a serious breach of contract (express or implied contract).
-If this happens, it can lead to a wrongful termination claim.
+If this happens, it can lead to a wrongful termination claim.6

-Which statute of limitations applies to a case will depend on why the constructive dismissal amounted to a wrongful dismissal.
+In California, you have to file a wrongful termination claim before the applicable statute of limitations has expired.
+Which statute of limitations applies depends on why the constructive dismissal amounted to a wrongful dismissal.

 Lawsuits not filed within the applicable period of time can be easily dismissed.

-At-will employees can be constructively discharged.
+If you are an at-will employee in California, you can be constructively discharged.
 However, when that discharge amounts to a wrongful termination is more limited than for other workers.

 - violated an implied term of good faith and fair dealing,